3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.1/README.md

 * Root Partition Guest
 * SSH

-Notification was set for all of the previous services and an e-mail was sent to the defined contacts 24hx7.
+Notifications was set for all of the previous services and an e-mail was sent to the defined contacts 24hx7.

 Auto recovery for the HTTP-8080-Tomcat service was implemented in a way that every time the service changed state to CRITICAL and it would be the 2nd time, an intent to restart the tomcat server was sent through NRPE tunnel.
 Machine2 in receiving that intent, would run "sudo service  tomcat restart".